 This is where business analytics comes in.
 Business analytics tools fall into a subcategory of business intelligence and involves the methodical exploration of data to help businesses make data-driven decisions.
 It answers all three of the questions posed earlier and then some.

 If you’re looking to purchase business intelligence software for analytics, you may feel a little overwhelmed by all the options out there.
-That’s why we’ve created a handy checklist to help you determine what your organization needs and keep track of whether the solutions you’re considering can offer those features to you.
+That’s why we’ve created a handy business analytics requirements checklist to help you determine what your organization needs and keep track of whether the solutions you’re considering can offer those features to you.

 In data discovery, humans – or, in some cases, certain types of artificial intelligence technologies – look at data from various sources and try to extract important or meaningful information from that data.
 This is done in order to support various business objectives.
 Data discovery tools use a variety of methods such as heat maps, pivot tables, pie charts, bar graphs and geographical maps to help users accomplish their goals.
 It’s the process of finding patterns in data sets.
 This capability was determined to be one of the most-desired BI features going forward.
 It includes exploring the data (summarizing the main characteristics of the data); visual interaction (turning the data into something we can process); real-time processing (via in-memory processing); and collecting, cleaning and consolidating data (data preparation).
 Automating the process of cleaning up and organizing data will save you innumerable hours and frustrations.

 Once you discover patterns (with the help of your trusty BA sidekick data discovery), the data can be visualized in various ways.
 This is data visualization.
 It’s the process of displaying information in graphics, charts, figures and bars.
 It is used as way to deliver visual reporting to users for the performance, operations or general statistics of an application, network, hardware or virtually any IT asset.
 This data is generally in the form of numbers, statistics and overall activity.